GriefPrevention/GriefPrevention-Legacy-Docs/features.md

     * Logs sign placements.
     * /SoftMute command to shut down chat trolls without them knowing they're beaten.
     * Abridged chat logs make reviewing what happened while you were away super-quick and easy.
-    * Automatically mutes new-to-server players who use racial or homophobic slurs.
+    * Automatically mutes new-to-server players who use common slurs.

 * PvP Protections.
     * When PvP is off, no setting fire or dumping lava near other players.